daniel-wrench/sf_gap_analysis/README.md

     HPC requirements:
     - Average of 20-40min/file: e.g. put on for 6 hours if running on 10 files/core
     - Only ever need 2GB per core
-    - If some jobs do time out, meaning some files remain unprocessed, we can limit the `data/raw` directiory to those unprocessed files by moving them with `python move_matching_files.py`. *Maybe in future make this part of the slurm/python job*
+    - If some jobs do time out, meaning some files remain unprocessed, we can limit the `data/raw` directory to those unprocessed files by moving them with `python move_matching_files.py`. *Maybe in future make this part of the slurm/python job*

     - Processed PSP and Wind files are between 32 (~400MB used in step 1) and 156MB (~300MB) each.
 For PSP, there are an average of 4 files/file